 I’m not sure when it clicked, but as far I can remember I’ve always been in awe of the Elders in my family.

-The sage wisdom that flowed from their lips always served as a time machine of sorts with the descriptive energy lent to their recollections never failing to pull me into confines of “back then”.
+The sage wisdom that flowed from their lips always served as a time machine of sorts as the descriptive energy lent to their recollections never failed to pull me into confines of “back then”.

 As a young boy, I was a captive audience as my Grandparents, Aunts and Uncles would share stories from their childhood in Alabama and the surrounding areas of Tennessee – and that trek from the place of their birth during the early 1940’s.

 As I transitioned into the confines of adulthood that passion that they had for respecting where they came from never dimmed – nor did my inclination in hearing it.

 (In the African-American community, the title “BigMama” is a term of endearment, a honor bestowed on an Elder or matriarch of the family.

 My siblings and I have never referred to her by any other name other than BigMama).

 My BigMama hails from a big family, she is third of 11 children and at 93 years old she is also the oldest of the surviving siblings, her mind is sharp, her determination is strong and her recollections drip with detail…